koraytugay/koraytugay.github.io/content/git/merge-vs-rebase.md

 {:toc}

 ## Initial State
-Imagine We have a long running branch called feature that is behind master, which we want to merge.
+Imagine we have a long running branch, named `feature` that is behind `master`, which we want to merge into.

 ```bash
 git log --graph --decorate --oneline --all